 The new scheme no longer uses the term “campaign” and “campaign account.”

-The Electoral Act refers to “federal purposes” and “elections.”
+The Electoral Act as amended refers to “federal purposes” and “elections.”
 Gifts for a federal purpose must go into a federal account and be recorded accordingly.
 You can carry funds across from one calendar year to the next, but money spent must also be recorded.
 The new legislation/future scheme is based on definitions.
 Rather than talking about a campaign, the legislation is interested in whether you have received gifts for a federal purpose.
-If it is a monetary gift, has it been made to a federal account?
+If it is a monetary gift, has it been credited to a federal account?

 If your entity has disclosure obligations, you need to consider your process for receiving those donations.
 This is essential to ensure gifts you receive for a federal purpose will be credited to a federal account.